European shares recover as banks rebound and Greece outperforms

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Danilo Masoni in Milan; Editing by Catherine Evans)
+(Additional reporting by Danilo Masoni in Milan, editing by Larry King)

+* March quarter net profit 144.8 million rupees versus 160.8 million rupees year ago

 May 23 Clariant Chemicals India Ltd: * Recommended dividend of 25 Rupees per share Source text for Eikon: Further company coverage: